yerez29/Politician-Sentiment-Analysis/README.md

 3. Sentiment Extraction - Define 5 different classifiers that will use supervised learning for the Training Data we created.
 We will use numeric scikit-learn classifiers and are: Naive Bayes, Multinomial Naive Bayes, Bernoulli Naive Bayes, Logistic Regression and Linear Support Vector.
 Trust each of them to the Training Data and then save them as quick reusable pickle files without the need for repetition each time, a fact that will save a lot of time when we run them for comment from the New York Times.
 Testing Step: Now we will apply each of the five classifiers we built on the Testing Data to calculate the accuracy of each classifier.
 In this metric, calculate the percentages that Justice classified from all the ground truths of the responses in the Testing Set:
-Testing Data Accuracy (%) Classifier
+Testing Data Accuracy (%) vs Classifier
 78.45 Naive Bayes
 79.11 Multinomial Naive Bayes
 79.23 Bernoulli Naïve Bayes